-Now that you've played your first game, you're ready for the full Funkoverse experience!
-You can also take it to the next level by mixing Funkoverse games or playing against a friend who has their own Funkoverse game!
+Now that you've played your first game, you're ready for the full DC Comics Funkoverse experience by using scenarios!
+You can also take it to the next level by mixing DC Comics Funkoverse games or playing against a friend who has their own DC Comics Funkoverse game!